 - Journal, Art supplies, Cameras & film, Memory Cards, Batteries, Small flashlight in August or Sept.

 - Binoculars, Spotting scope, Field guides, Insect jacket .

 - GPS with loaded Bristol Bay base maps.

 - Map set and Compass.

-Contact me regarding bringing personal firearms, bear spray, heavy, fragile, electronic or bulky items, or your own tents, sleeping bags, dry bags, rafts, canoes, or kayaks.
+DO NOT BRING bear spray (We provide – not allowed by TSA), heavy, fragile, electronic or bulky items, your own tents, rafts, canoes, or kayaks.